Prices and Specs

 -Preamp is Optimized for bullet mics (including crystal), Shure SM57, RE-10 and other microphones.

--Separate Bass, Treble, and preamp Volume controls.
+-Separate Bass, Treble, and preamp Volume controls in the Chicago series.

 -Line Out jack with line out Level Control on top for easy access.